Newb1e2007/GDC/Brodilka/README.md

 # Our first game

 This is our first co-developed game.
-It's labirint!
+It's maze!

   .
 ╔┘└╦══╦═════╦══╦══╦══╦══╗